kkumpa/ros-robotic-arm/README.md

 # ros-robotic-arm

 This package is meant to help me understand how to use [MoveIt!](https://moveit.ros.org/) to control a robotic arm inside Gazebo.
-See the [respective gazebo answers question](http://answers.gazebosim.org/question/22353/how-to-connect-the-moveit-planning-with-gazebo-simulation/) for more details.

 ## Prerequsities